Taha-Firoz/flutter-elinux/flutter-elinux-install.md

 ## 1. System requirements
 ### Operating Systems
 Currently, this tool supports only **Linux** desktop (not supoort Windows and macOS).
 We recommend using Ubuntu 18 or 20.

-- [x] x64 Linux desktop
+Also, x64 and Arm64 Linux desktop are supported.
-- [ ] arm64 Linux desktop

 ### Dependent libraries
 - curl